jpalardy/jpalardy.github.io/_posts/2016-01-22-the-partition-problem.markdown

 It would have been best to try to minimize the "sum of squares" (or the standard deviation) directly, but the non-linear nature of that problem prevented the solver from doing a good job.
-The solver was lost and I couldn't find a way to guide it with my current Minizinc skills.
+The solver got lost, and I couldn't find a way to guide it with my current Minizinc skills.